Joan Crawford: 1937–1943: Career decline at MGM

-Move to Warner Bros.
+1943–1952: Move to Warner Bros.

 For $500,000, Crawford signed with Warner Bros. for a three-movie deal, and was placed on the payroll on July 1, 1943.
 Her first film for the studio was Hollywood Canteen (1944), an all-star morale-booster film that teamed her with several other top movie stars at the time.
-Crawford said one of the main reasons she signed with Warner Bros. was because she wanted to play the character "Mattie" in a proposed 1944 film version of Edith Wharton's novel Ethan Frome (1911).

-She wanted to play the title role in Mildred Pierce (1945), but Bette Davis was the studio's first choice.
-However, Davis turned the role down.
-Director Michael Curtiz did not want Crawford to play the part, and he instead lobbied for the casting of Barbara Stanwyck.
-Warner Bros. defied Curtiz and cast Crawford in the film.
-Throughout the entire production of the movie, Curtiz criticized Crawford.
-"She comes over here with her high-hat airs and her goddamn shoulder pads...
-Why should I waste my time directing a has-been?"
-Curtiz demanded Crawford prove her suitability by taking a screen test; she agreed.
-After the test, Curtiz agreed to Crawford's casting.
-Costume fittings started filming off roughly when Curtiz suspected Crawford of wearing shoulder pads and he proceeded to tear the top of her dress.
-She said "Thankfully I was wearing a bra."
+She wanted to play the title role in Mildred Pierce (1945), but director Michael Curtiz instead lobbied for the casting of Barbara Stanwyck.
+Curtiz demanded Crawford prove her suitability by taking a screen test; she agreed and ultimately received the role.
 Mildred Pierce was a resounding critical and commercial success.
 It epitomized the lush visual style and the hard-boiled film noir sensibility that defined Warner Bros. movies of the late forties.
 Crawford earned the Academy Award for Best Actress in a Leading Role.